Emperor Hirohito and Japan's Role in World War II

 "It was extremely important for the Americans to develop a positive relationship with Japan in the post-war period," says Culver.
 "If Hirohito went to trial, there was a concern this would lead to divisions in Japan, and the re-emergence of leftists and communism."

 In addition, it was in the best interests of the U.S. if Japan was transformed into a democratic bulwark against communism, as the country was encircled by communism in countries such as China and the former Soviet Union.
-There was also some exotification going on, Culver says.
+There was also some exoticization going on, according to Culver.

 hirohito